dotmailer/dotmailer-magento-extension/README.md

 - Fix a bug: please fork this repo and submit the Pull Request to our [Testing branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/testing)
 - Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

+# V6.3.7

+###### Bug fixes
+- We’ve fixed duplicates for new subscriber automation.
+- We’ve fixed the process for abandoned carts when the first one is disabled.

 # V6.3.6

 ###### Bug fixes